Nottingham-CTU/REDCap-UI-Tweaker/README.md

 ### Additional login page logo URL
 Specify the URL of an image file to include it as an additional logo on the login page (on the top right of the page, opposite the REDCap logo).

+### Theme
+Apply a theme to REDCap.
+This will take the chosen theme hue and add/modify the following page elements which can assist in distinguishing different REDCap servers (e.g. dev, test, live).

+* **Banner** &ndash; Places a banner across the top of all pages, with the option to add text.
+* **Border/Edge** &ndash; Places a thin border around the page viewport.
+* **Icon** &ndash; Changes the colour of the 'R' in the REDCap icon displayed in browser tabs and bookmarks.

+Select one of the predefined theme hues (recommended) or specify your own as a colour in hex format (e.g. `ffcc00`).

 ### Show 'My Projects' in alphabetical order
 If this option is enabled, the list of projects on the 'My Projects' page will be shown in